sveltinio/components-library/packages/essentials/src/lib/components/dropdown/README.md

 # Dropdown

-The `Dropdown` is an accessible ([WAI-ARIA Accessibility Reference]) menu button component acting as navigation menu button that opens a menu of items that behave as links.
+The `Dropdown` is an accessible Svelte component implementing the [WAI-ARIA Menu Button Pattern].
+It acts as navigation menu button that opens a menu of items that behave as links.

 It is made up by combining the `Dropdown`, `DropdownButton`, `DropdownContent`, and `DropdownItem` components.